-Students seeking vaccination exemptions or accommodation must follow university procedures through the Accommodate system in the Office of Student Support and Success (OSSS).
-Each individual vaccine for which the student is requesting an exemption must be specified and appropriate medical documentation provided.
-(The student should submit under "Medical" to seek exemptions from multiple vaccines.)
-Requests for an exemption from a vaccination for non-medical reasons must also submitted through the Accommodate system.
-If the student has questions about how to seek an exemption or accommodation, they should reach out to OSSS at 570-941-4154.
-It is the responsibility of the student to start this process early on in their academic studies (i.e., First Year, fall semester, cycle I) because it takes some time for the process to be completed.
+It is the student's responsibility to notify the CEC of intent to initiate the approval process with the Office of Student Support and Success (OSSS) for any immunization declination to ensure documentation can be evaluated and a determination made.
+Students seeking vaccination exemptions or accommodation must follow university procedures through the Accommodate system in OSSS.
+For each vaccine for which the student requests an exemption, the student must specify it and provide medical documentation.
+The student should submit under "Medical" to seek exemptions from multiple vaccines.
+Requests for an exemption from vaccination for non-medical reasons must also submitted through the Accommodate system.
+If the student has questions about seeking an exemption or accommodation, they should contact OSSS at 570-941-4154.
+The student is responsible for starting this process early on in their academic studies (i.e., First Year, fall semester, cycle I) because it takes some time for the process to be completed.
 Approved medical or non-medical exemption(s) for an immunization from the university does not guarantee that clinical agencies will accept/honor the exemption.
 Clinical agency requirements supersede the university's requirements.

 Whether or not requested exemptions or accommodations are granted by the University, the clinical agencies reserve the right to refuse to accept students who fail to meet the agency and facility health screening and vaccination.
+An approved medical exemption for immunization from the University of Scranton does not guarantee that clinical agencies will accept/honor the exemption.
+Clinical agency requirements supersede the university's requirements.

-In the event of such refusal, the program will reasonably attempt to place the student in an experiential learning activity with an alternate agency/facility in order to meet the degree requirements; however, such placement cannot be guaranteed.
+In the event of such refusal, the program will reasonably attempt to place the student in an experiential learning activity with an alternate agency/facility to meet the degree requirements; however, such placement cannot be guaranteed.

-- 7) Supervision of students will be provided by a clinical educator who holds ASHA certification in the appropriate profession and who, after earning the CCC-SLP, has completed (1) a minimum of 9 months of full-time clinical experience, (2) a minimum of 2 hours of professional development in clinical instruction/supervision, and (3) evidence of implicit bias training. - 8) The amount of direct supervision, which will be in real-time, will be commensurate with the student's knowledge, skills, and experience; will not be less than 25% of the student's total contact with each client/patient; and will take place periodically throughout the practicum. - 9) Supervision will be sufficient to ensure the welfare of the individual receiving services.
-At all times, a clinical educator will be available on-site to consult with a student who is providing clinical services to the clinical educator's client. - 10) Student Clinicians will communicate major clinical decisions to a client only after approval from the Clinical Instructor.
-Major decisions are those that affect more than the daily plan or reflect a change in direction from the long-term therapy plan. - 11) Student Clinicians will communicate with Clinical Instructors via The University of Scranton email only on an as-needed basis.
-When communicating via The University of Scranton email, students will not transfer any personally identifiable information of the patient/client electronically to maintain patient privacy and confidentiality. - 12) In-person and synchronous remote supervisory meetings will take place in a private, one-to-one environment to maintain patient/client privacy and confidentiality.
+7) Supervision of students will be provided by a clinical educator who holds ASHA certification in the appropriate profession and who, after earning the CCC-SLP, has completed (1) a minimum of 9 months of full-time clinical experience, (2) a minimum of 2 hours of professional development in clinical instruction/supervision, and (3) evidence of implicit bias training.

+8) The amount of direct supervision, which will be in real-time, will be commensurate with the student's knowledge, skills, and experience; will not be less than 25% of the student's total contact with each client/patient; and will take place periodically throughout the practicum.

+9) Supervision will be sufficient to ensure the welfare of the individual receiving services.
+At all times, a clinical educator will be available on-site to consult with a student who is providing clinical services to the clinical educator's client.

+10) Student Clinicians will communicate major clinical decisions to a client only after approval from the Clinical Instructor.
+Major decisions are those that affect more than the daily plan or reflect a change in direction from the long-term therapy plan.

+11) Student Clinicians will communicate with Clinical Instructors via The University of Scranton email only on an as-needed basis.
+When communicating via The University of Scranton email, students will not transfer any personally identifiable information of the patient/client electronically to maintain patient privacy and confidentiality.

+12) In-person and synchronous remote supervisory meetings will take place in a private, one-toone environment to maintain patient/client privacy and confidentiality.